ChristinaNikolova/BeautySalon/README.md

     - see all stylists, filter and order them by different criteria.
     - see stylist's detail information.
     - send question to stylist.
-    - see all procedures, filter and order them by diffErent criteria.
+    - see all procedures, filter and order them by different criteria.
     - see procedure's details page, see the products for the procedure and all the reviews for it.
     - see product's details page.
     - like particular products.